tarantool/doc/doc/1.7/book/box/atomic.rst

 In the absence of transactions, any function that contains yield points may see changes in the database state caused by fibers that preempt.
-Multi-statement transactions exist to provide isolation: each transaction sees a consistent database state and commits all its changes atomically.
+Multi-statement transactions exist to provide **isolation**: each transaction sees a consistent database state and commits all its changes atomically.
 At :ref:`commit <box-commit>` time, a yield happens and all transaction changes are written to the :ref:`write ahead log <internals-wal>` in a single batch.
+Or, if needed, transaction changes can be rolled back -- :ref:`completely <box-rollback>` or to a specific :ref:`savepoint <box-rollback_to_savepoint>`.

 To implement isolation, Tarantool uses a simple optimistic scheduler: the first transaction to commit wins.
 If a concurrent active transaction